polifonic/symfony-robofile/README.md

 ### release

 The `release` task uses git-flow to create a new release, following the steps below.
-It assumes that git flow has been installed and initialed for this project.
+It assumes that git flow has been installed and initialized for this project.

 * compute the incremented version number (see below)
 * create a new git flow release named after thew incremented version number